tuahafriadi/new-tab-chrome-extension/README.md

-# pkulnx-me.github.io
+# Welcome to My GitHub Blog
-Pku.LNX# Simple Blog Pages from GitHub!
+A Simple Blog with best design